Table of Contents

 How many hikes are on Oahu?

 Oahu has upwards of 236 hiking trails scattered throughout the island.
 Trails range from easy to advanced so everyone can find something they like.
-There are trails for young families, families that can take on harder terrain, super fit trail runners who want to test their endurance, people with furry friends (aka pets), and more.
+You’ll find plenty of hiking tours for young families, families that can take on harder terrain, super fit trail runners who want to test their endurance, people with furry friends (aka pets), and more.

 Does Oahu have good hiking?

 Oahu has the best hiking of all of the Hawaian islands, hands down.
 Oahu’s hiking trails cover two volcanic mountain ranges that border the island.
-There are trails that encounter waterfalls, go through the rainforest, go on top of World War II pillboxes, or follow the coastal ridgeline.
+There are trails that encounter waterfalls, go through the rainforest, go on top of World War II pillboxes, or follow the coastal ridgeline as if you were hiking in San Diego.
 Overall, Oahu offers a range of terrain for every skill level that is hard to find on any other island.

 Do you need a guide for Oahu hiking?